stuycs-softdev-2014-2015/submissions-fall-2014/7/mongoproj/barak-ling/README.md

 If you go to a protected page and you're not logged in, it should redirect you to the login page.
 Once you log in (or register / login) it should redirect you back to the protected page.

--Would be nice if one of the protected pages is a change account specifics page.
+- Would be nice if one of the protected pages is a change account specifics page.

--Might also want to track things like last login or logout or something like that.
+- Might also want to track things like last login or logout or something like that.

-Things needed in addition to basic flask stuff:
+##Things needed in addition to basic flask stuff:

 1. Mongo to store the accounts -- username and password is a minimum but you might want to track other info.
 2. Sessions - to keep track of your state.